vincent-aaron/vincent-aaron/README.md

 ## Connect With Me

 - Email: vincent4aron@gmail.com
-- LinkedIn:
+- LinkedIn: www.linkedin.com/in/vincent-aaron-vicente
 - GitHub: https://github.com/vincent-aaron

 ---

 ## Career Goal

-To begin my career as a software developer where I can contribute to meaningful projects, continue expanding my technical skills, and create solutions that provide real value to users and organizations.
+To begin my career as a developer where I can contribute to meaningful projects, continue expanding my technical skills, and create solutions that provide real value to users and organizations.